EmbedJournal/embedjournal/_posts/embedded/2017-05-28-iot-rtos-zephyr-stm32-minimum-development-board.md

 {% include image.html src="stm32_min_dev.jpg" alt="minimum system development board" %}

 I have been having my eye on the STM32F103C8T6 series SoC for some time.
-Reason being they were cheap and had sufficient just to do some intermediate level stuffs.
+Reason being, they were inexpensive and had sufficient juice to do some intermediate level stuffs.
 So I went ahead and bought one of these [minimum system development board][stm32-ebay] from eBay for like $4 including shipment.

 STLink V2
 ---------